weatherlink/v2-api/_pages/interpreting-the-api-response.md

   nav: "navMain"
 ---

+The WeatherLink v2 API response

+## API Response Format

 The WeatherLink v2 API response format is in JSON.
+Below is a sample JSON document for WeatherLink Live current conditions data.

 ```json
 {